MauRuRo/MSP3-CoPo/README.md

     * For Creating, Reading, Updating and Deleting data (:user data, poem data and 'theme' data').
 * Flask
     * For template rendering.
+* ajax
+    * For posting to the database without loading a page. (e.g.: searchbar)

 _Stylesheet and script plugins used:_